ccew-unibw/panel-imputer/README.md

     Whether to drop columns with all-nan values and proceed with imputation or raise an error instead.

+verbose: int, default=0
+    Controls progress bars and other informational outputs.
+Values > 0 enable progress bars and messages; 0 disables them.
+Also used as the default for joblib.Parallel's `verbose` kwarg when parallelization is enabled.

 parallelize: bool, default=False
     Whether to use parallelization with joblib Parallel.
 Creates chunks based on the location index.